 What it Takes to Heal™

-Ask your librarian to get Allison’s CD set “IGNITED”.
+You can also get Allison’s CD set “IGNITED”.
 (ISBN #978-0-615-37427-7) It is packed with profound tools for life and delivered with an enormous amount of love!
-You can also buy it on Amazon here:
+To learn more please Click Here.
+You may buy it on Amazon for $47:

 For Friends and Family of Those Facing Crisis: